d3x0r/STFRPhysics/QuantizedProbability.md

 My prediction does not account for experimental bias of 1 in 35 counts just happen, or a similar percentage of counts lost.
 Non-detection doesn't imply non-correlation, just that something happened that made the possible truth not go through the filter; the polarizers are lossy themselves.

-The above comparison shows QM is +/-3% and I'm +25% -8% (the 25% is at low counts, where polarizers are mostly an inverse coorelation).

 #### Graphic Representation